-2.7.3 Requirements for a new Repository
+2.11.4 Requirements for a new Repository

 In order to create a repository, the server and client part of CernVM-FS must be installed on the release manager machine.
 Furthermore you will need a kernel containing a union file system implementation as well as a running Apache2 web server.
-Currently we support EL >= 7.3, Ubuntu 14.04+ and Fedora 25+ distributions.
+Currently we support Scientific Linux 6, Ubuntu 12.04+ and Fedora 25+ distributions.
+Please note, that Scientific Linux 6 does not ship with an aufs enabled kernel, therefore we provide a compatible patched kernel as RPMs (see Installing the AUFS-enabled Kernel on Scientific Linux 6 for details).

-CernVM-FS supports both OverlayFS and aufs as a union file system.
+CernVM-FS 2.2.0 supports both OverlayFS and aufs as a union file system.
 At least a 4.2.x kernel is needed to use CernVM-FS with OverlayFS.
 (Red Hat) Enterprise Linux >= 7.3 works, too, provided that /var/spool/cvmfs is served by an ext3 or ext4 file system.
 Furthermore note that OverlayFS cannot fully comply with POSIX semantics, in particular hard links must be broken into individual files.
 That is usually not a problem but should be kept in mind when installing certain software distributions into a CernVM-FS repository.

-2.7.4 Notable CernVM-FS Server Locations and Files
+2.11.5 Notable CernVM-FS Server Locations and Files